BenyAlbatross/tp/docs/UserGuide.md

 update 1 status/Accepted
 ```

-This command updates the status of the internship at index 1 to "Accepted".
+This command updates the status of the internship application at index 1 to "Accepted".

 ---